-Enable the Intrusion Prevention module and monitor network traffic for exploits using
+Enable Intrusion Prevention and monitor network traffic for exploits using Detect

 switch to Prevent mode.